proxytranslation/user-docs/dashboard/menu/dashboard.md

 ## Website Address

-The website address is a property of your project that is unchanging.
-Once declared in the Add Project dialog, it cannot be altered.
+Exactly what it says on the tin, the website address is a property of your project that cannot be altered once declared during project creation.

 There is one exception to this rule: by default, the proxy will follow redirects from the initial URL and will create the project for the address it is redirected to.